-The survey's intent is to show policyholder total premium expense.
-Broker commissions are not removed.
-They are a frequent component of premium-and may be hidden, if not unknown, to respondents, including the correct manner to deduct.
+The survey's intent is to show policyholder paid premium expense.
+Therefore, broker commissions are not removed.
+They are a frequent component of premium and may be hidden, if not unknown, to respondents, including the correct manner to deduct.
 Those with excessive loads may observe it in their comparison to this survey.

-Focus on Policy Provisions and COVID-Era Renewal Decisions
+Focus on Policy Provisions and Placement Strategies

 Various provisions are common on many stop-loss contracts.
-Excluding claimants at renewal, known as lasering, is not permitted for 60% of respondents-with 46% of those with a renewal rate cap.
-Altogether, this is an increase from 53% in 2019 with no permitted lasering.
-Dividend eligible polices are still uncommon at 10%.
-On upcoming renewals in the COVID environment, the forecast is positive, with only 10% expecting a smaller enrollment at their next renewal.
-Nearly half (48%) plan to manage their renewal as normal, including the possibility of a competitive bid.
+Excluding claimants at renewal, known as lasering, is not permitted for 56% of respondents-with 40% of those having a renewal rate cap.
+Altogether, this is similar to recent years.
+Dividend-eligible policies remain uncommon at 10%.
+On placement strategies, when rank ordered, coverage with a third-party underwriter is highest ranked, followed by an integrated placement, with a focus on the lowest market rate aside other considerations as third.
+Evolving placement options were lower ranked.

-Which of these provisions (if any) are a component of your current stop-loss policy?(Check all that apply.)201920192020No new laser at renewal;
+Which of these provisions (if any) are a component of your current stop-loss policy?